Privacy & Cookies Policy

 All amended terms will automatically take effect 30 days after they are posted.

-Rush Hair Limited is not intended for or directed at children under the age of 13 years.
-As such, this Site is designed for adult user interaction.
+The Website is not intended for or directed at children under the age of 13 years.
+As such, the Website is designed for adult user interaction.
 We do not intentionally collect personally identifiable information from children under the age of 13.

-What information we collect and why we collect it – We collect personal information which you provide through the below means:
+What information we collect and why we collect it – We collect personal information which you provide through any of the below means:

-- Digitally through the use of online forms, cookies, the online customer portal and through emails
+- When you use visit our Website and you provide us with your information digitally through the use of online forms, cookies, the online customer portal and through emails.

 Medical records linked to a service and purchase